Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/official-unicode-signwriting-the-character-problem-and-the-written-sign-problem/essay.md

 - correct multi-layer awareness in principle
 - incomplete layer completion in practice
 - later public over-reading of what had actually been finished

+The declared-dependencies reading makes the problem more precise.
+The solved layer is character-repertoire standardization and script recognition.
+The externally supplied layer is the existing SignWriting practice, data, tools, and infrastructure the standard was meant to serve.
+The deferred or assumed layers are the compatible written-sign model, stable writer-selected symbol identity, sorting, migration, and production interoperability.
+The issue is not that every standards proposal must solve every layer alone.
+The issue is that later interpretation treated deferred or assumed layers as though they had been solved.

 ## II.
 Representation model